0xMiden/miden-faucet/crates/pow/README.md

 - **`challenge_lifetime`**: How long a challenge remains valid after generation.
 After this duration, challenges expire and cannot be submitted.
 Choose based on expected solving time and security requirements.

-- **`challenges_per_difficulty`**: Sets how many challenges are needed to increase the difficulty by 1.
-Higher values mean more aggressive rate limiting.
+- **`growth_rate`**: Controls how aggressively difficulty increases with more active challenges.
+The number of active challenges gets multiplied by the growth rate to compute the load difficulty, so higher values mean more aggressive rate limiting.

 - **`baseline`**: Sets the initial difficulty baseline.
 The maximum target is calculated as `u64::MAX >> baseline`.
 Higher baseline values make challenges harder from the start.
 Range: 0-63.